 You can customize the templates for the emails that are sent to the user/admin upon the new user registration with the Email templates dialog.

 Select the template at the top of the window to view it.
 Deselect the Send default message checkbox to edit the template.

 You can turn on the Change password and Remind password pages with the respective checkboxes.

 You have the option to Restrict weak passwords.
 Click Settings to set the minimum password length, the number of unique characters, digits and symbols, or to accept passwords with both upper and lower case letters only.

 Select the Encrypt passwords checkbox to protect the passwords in the database.
 Choose between the BCRYPT algorithm (the industry standard), or the MD5 algorithm.

-You can also hash your passwords manually using the Events.
+You can also hash your passwords manually using Events.

 The Remind password page has the option to send the existing password to the user or to send the Reset password link.
-With the Send the Reset password link you need to choose or create new Reset password token and Reset password date fields.
+With the Send the Reset password link, you need to choose or create a new Reset password token and Reset password date fields.

 Select the Display CAPTCHA checkbox to display CAPTCHA on the Remind password page.
 For more information, see CAPTCHA on authentication pages.